Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/index.md

 - Textron Aviation Cessna 208B Grand Caravan EX

 ## Installation
-This mod can be installed automatically when selected in the ingame Marketplace.
+This package will be installed automatically when ‘purchased’ (for free) in the ingame Marketplace.

 ## Key features
 Flight Plan Manager: